watermark-lab/WaterMarkIt/README.md

 ## Why Kotlin?

-While WaterMarkIt is primarily a Java library targeting Java 11 for maximum compatibility, we selectively use Kotlin in specific areas to enhance code quality and developer experience:
+While WaterMarkIt is primarily a Java library targeting Java 11 for better compatibility, we selectively use Kotlin in specific areas to enhance code quality and developer experience:

 ### Use Cases

 - **Test Code**: Kotlin's concise syntax and powerful testing features make our test suite more readable and maintainable
 - **Data Classes**: Java 11 lacks records (introduced in Java 14+), so we use Kotlin's data classes for immutable value objects
+- **Enums**: Kotlin enums provide cleaner syntax for associating data with enum values
-- **Exception Classes**: Custom exceptions benefit from Kotlin's concise class declarations
+- **Exception Classes**: Custom exceptions benefit from Kotlin's concise class declarations with automatic constructor generation

 ### For Contributors

 When contributing to WaterMarkIt:
 - **Use Java** for all public APIs and core library functionality
 - **Use Kotlin** for test classes, internal data structures, and utility classes where it provides clear benefits

-This approach gives us the best of both worlds: rock-solid Java compatibility with modern development conveniences where they matter most.

 ## Dependencies
 - **Apache PDFBox**: [Apache PDFBox](https://pdfbox.apache.org/) - A Java library for working with PDF documents.